sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-Base domain for the ingresses created by the Auth module (Gangplank, Pomerium, Dex).
-Notice that when nginx type is dual, these will use the `external` ingress class.
+The base domain for the ingresses created by the Auth module (Gangplank, Pomerium, Dex).
+Notice that when the ingress module type is `dual`, these will use the `external` ingress class.

 ## .spec.distribution.modules.auth.dex